Business & Other Risks

 Climate change is an issue that affects the world beyond national and regional borders.
 As its activities extend globally, the Group regards this problem as significant and takes actions in response.
 The inadequacy of these actions or delays in their implementation could bring about the realization of two different risks mentioned below.

 (Risk related to social change)

-Failure to adapt to an unexpected rapid shift to a carbon-free society would ruin the Group’s corporate brand and lower its corporate value.
+Increased costs due to carbon tax burden and purchase of renewable energy and failure to adapt to an unexpected rapid shift to a carbon-free society would ruin the Group’s corporate brand and lower its corporate value.

 (Risk related to supply)

 Delays in a response to soaring raw material prices or other adverse impacts following weather abnormalities could lead to the suspension of factory operations or the severance of supply chains and a resulting disruption of the supply of products and services.
 This may significantly affect the Group’s business results.

 To minimize the possibility of this risk occurring, we have established Environment Vision 2050, which established the goal of CO2 emission zero by 2050, and we are taking measures to address climate change.

 6. Risk from dependence on the photographic lens business